-CADE Accredited Didactic Program in Dietetics
+ACEND Accredited Didactic Program in Dietetics

-Students completing Winthrop University's Didactic Program in Dietetics meet or exceed the minimum academic requirements of the Commission on Accreditation for Dietetics Education (CADE) of the American Dietetic Association.
-CADE is a specialized accrediting body recognized by the United States Department of Education.
-The address and phone number of CADE are: 120 South Riverside Plaza, Suite 2000, Chicago, IL 60606-6995, (312) 899-4876.
+Students completing Winthrop University's Didactic Program in Dietetics meet or exceed the minimum academic requirements of the Council for Education in Nutrition and Dietetics of the Academy of Nutrition and Dietetics.
+ACEND is a specialized accrediting body recognized by the United States Department of Education.
+The address and phone number of ACEND are: 120 South Riverside Plaza, Suite 2000, Chicago, IL 60606-6995, (312) 899-4876.
 Students will be prepared to work as entry-level dietitians after completing an accredited internship.